sematext/docs/docs/logs/logsene-api-reference.md

 #### List Subscriptions

-For particular Logsene application, this API call will return a list of all existing subscriptions.
+For particular Logs Management apps, this API call will return a list of all existing subscriptions.

 <table>